animals

 Volunteer in a wildlife rescue farm

-How to practice sustainable tourism?
-At the Kimberley farm sanctuary, a refuge for many animals that can no longer return to the wild, this is an ideal project to participate in sustainable tourism!
-Volunteers will have the chance to contribute to the well-being of the animals and participate in all tasks: cleaning, building enclosures, feeding the animals, gardening… The volunteers’ schedule is flexible and will adapt to the needs of the sanctuary (usually 5 days/week).
+At the Kimberley rescue farm, a sanctuary for many animals that can no longer return to the wild, this project is ideal for participating in sustainable tourism!
+Volunteers will have the chance to contribute to animal welfare and take part in all tasks: cleaning, building enclosures, feeding the animals, gardening… The volunteers’ schedule is flexible and must adapt to the needs of the sanctuary (usually 5 days per week).

 Schedule: Monday to Friday, from 8:00 AM to 5:00 PM (variable).